- Deborah Bone Publishes Next Monthly BuiltIn Column on Tech and Law

 Deborah’s experience spans a wide range of litigation, regulatory, and compliance matters.

-- Defending utility and manufacturing clients against personal and property injury actions alleging environmental exposures from facility operations.
+- Defending utility and manufacturing clients against personal and property injury actions alleging environmental exposures from operations and services.

-- Advising clients on domestic and international privacy laws, including HIPAA regulations, the development of privacy policies and cybersecurity training.
+- Advising clients on domestic and international privacy laws, including HIPAA regulations and the California Consumer Privacy Act, and the development of privacy policies and cybersecurity training.

-- Defending a public company in arbitration in a multi-million-dollar breach of a distributorship contract, cumulating in no award to the plaintiff.
+- Defending a public company in arbitration in a multi-million-dollar action for breach of a distributorship contract, cumulating in no award to the plaintiff.

 Pennsylvania State University, B.A.
 Psychology, B.A.
 Public Relations, 2006